 WHAT YOU NEED TO KNOW:

 Thyroid fine-needle aspiration biopsy is a procedure to remove tissue and fluid from a nodule (lump) in the thyroid gland.
-This test helps your caregiver diagnose thyroid cancer or identify thyroid nodules that are not cancer.
-Your caregiver uses the results to decide whether you need additional treatment.
+This test helps your healthcare provider diagnose thyroid cancer or identify thyroid nodules that are not cancer.
+Your healthcare provider uses the results to decide whether you need additional treatment.

 WHILE YOU ARE HERE: